DerekCresswell/GameDesign11/3 Top Down Arcade/1 Prefabs.md

 ## How To Make Prefabs

-While first we need to create an object that we will make into a prefab.
-At this point you just need to try and make one, it does not need a purpose in your project here.\
+First we need to create an object that we will make into a prefab.
+At this point you just need to make one, it does not need a purpose in your project here.\
 You can put whatever you want onto this object.
 Perhaps make a "Ball" object that has a sprite (look up a ball sprite online or use the circle from the [Rube Goldberg](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteCircle.png)), a circle collider, and rigidbody 2D.

 ![BallObject](Images/BallObject.JPG)